ulsa/javawordgraph/README.md

 	the        ##############

-In the process, you will learn about map, filter and reduce, or as they are called in Google Collections: transform, filter, and ... well, there is no reduce in Google Collections.
+In the process, you will learn about map, filter and reduce, or as they are called in Google Guava: transform, filter, and ... well, there is no reduce in Google Guava.
 There is no parallel transform either.
 Let's implement those first, before we get into the wordgraph business.

 Quick Start